junqing-zhang/junqing-zhang.github.io/_pages/teaching-fyp.md

 * Require strong programming skills such as Python, C/C++, Matlab
 * Involve machine learning and deep learning

+If your project is in the area of Radio Frequency Fingerprinting Identification (RFFI), read this [post](https://junqing-zhang.github.io/research/rffi/rffi-get-started/).

 I am running the following final year projects in the academic year 2025-2026.

 # 2025